tsupplis/zxcc-htc/README.md

 - Added overlays
 - Extended libraries and headers

 The sources of the fixes needs to be documented ...
 It constantly aligns with (https://github.com/agn453/HI-TECH-Z80-C).
-Still a few differences but they are going t be cleaned out
+Still a few differences but they are going to be cleaned out

+# Initial History (New Release details will be on a per release basis in Git)

 ## Release 3.09-P005